 We can reverse the power of these companies by ensuring that we do not invest in them as long as they continue to manufacture nuclear weapons.
 More significantly, we can ensure that our states, cities, public funds, banks, universities, churches and other investors also divest from these companies.

 The campaign has already had success.
 Four governments (Lichtenstein, New Zealand, Norway and Switzerland) at least 10 cities (mostly in the USA and Germany) and a number of banks have adopted policies ending investments of public funds in such companies.
-With the adoption in 2017 at the UN of a Treaty on the Prohibition of Nuclear Weapons, there is increased traction and possibilities for our campaign to take-off.

 “Move the money means moving from a future of death and destruction beyond imagination to a future where life — education, health, human dignity, and sustainable economic development — flourishes.
 What do you want?
 What do you think God wants?”